cargojs/cargo/README.md

   Usage: cargo-clone [options] <repo...>

-  Will clone all or particular repositories (paralell operation)
+  Will clone all or particular codebases (paralell operation)

   Options: